KristiyanGeorgiev1996/ThePythonWay/01.Programming-Basics-Python/READMe.md

 ## 🗂 Project Structure

-The module is organized into separate folders by topic.
+The module is organized into topic-based folders.
 Each topic includes:

 * Practice problems